Liberty vs. UL Monroe NCAA Football Odds, Plays and Insights | October 16, 2021

 - UL Monroe's games this season have hit the over on two of five set point totals (40%).

-- UL Monroe is 1-1 against the spread and 1-1 overall when the team notches more than 14.3 points.
+- When UL Monroe records more than 14.3 points, it is 1-1 against the spread and 1-1 overall.

-- UL Monroe is 1-1 against the spread and 1-1 overall when the team churns out more than 266.2 yards.
+- In games that UL Monroe churns out more than 266.2 yards, the team is 1-1 against the spread and 1-1 overall.

 - The Warhawks have four giveaways this season, while the Flames have five takeaways .